mendez6412/crashcourse/notes.md

   - Which types did we end up using to make our game?
   - What are some ways you could improve your game?
   - What are some things you learned to do with Python through making this game?
+  - What were the two reasons we used print()?